• Skip to primary navigation

 In a large bowl, combine your kale mixture, ground turkey, eggs, and herbs.
 Use clean hands to thoroughly combine and form the mixture into evenly sized balls.

-Layer the meatballs onto parchment-lined baking sheets and bake until they’re slightly crispy on the outside and the internal temperature reaches 165°F.
+Layer the meatballs onto parchment-lined baking sheets and bake until they’re slightly crispy on the outside and the internal temperature reaches 165 degrees F.

-Allow your meatballs to cool slightly before serving with your favorite pasta, sandwich, or sauce.
+Allow your baked turkey meatballs to cool slightly before serving with your favorite pasta, sandwich, or sauce.

 side view of kale meatballs.

-Mix and form your kale meatballs as normal before partially baking (about 15 minutes).
-Allow your partially baked meatballs to cool before transferring to a ziplock bag and storing in the freezer for up to 3 months.
-When you’re ready to bake, pop them back into the oven for 25-30 minutes or until their internal temperature reads 165°F.
+Yes you can!
+Mix and form your kale meatballs as recipe instructions and then partially bake them for 15 minutes.
+Allow your partially baked meatballs to cool before transferring to a freezer bag.
+Store them in the freeze, for up to 3 months.
+When you’re ready to bake, pop them into the oven for 25-30 minutes or until they are completely cooked inside.

 Any leftover baked meatballs can be stored in an airtight container in the fridge for up to 4 days.
 Reheat in the oven, on the stovetop, or in the microwave.